nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ### Payment Address
 A string of letters and numbers that cryptocurrency and assets can be sent to and from.

-Nervos CKB mainnet addresses always begin with the prefix "ckb".
+Nervos CKB Mainnet addresses always begin with the prefix "ckb".

 #### Synonyms
 - [Address](#address)